Robert Slaney (ice hockey)

-Robert Slaney (born October 13, 1988) is a Canadian ice hockey left winger who is currently a free agent.
+Robert Slaney (born October 13, 1988) is a Canadian former professional ice hockey left winger.
 He most recently played for the Hamilton Bulldogs of the American Hockey League.

 Career

 After starting his career in the Toronto Maple Leafs organization, Slaney was traded with Brett Lebda to the Nashville Predators for Matthew Lombardi and Cody Franson on July 3, 2011.
 He was then traded, along with Blake Geoffrion and a second round pick, to the Montreal Canadiens for defenseman Hal Gill and a conditional fifth round draft pick.